neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/CommandLine.rst

 	 * @return string
 	 */
 	public function runCommand($packageKey) {
-		\TYPO3\FLOW3\Core\Booting\Scripts::executeCommand('acme.foo:bar:baz', $this->settings);
+		\TYPO3\Flow\Core\Booting\Scripts::executeCommand('acme.foo:bar:baz', $this->settings);
 	}

 Quitting and Exit Code
 ----------------------

-Commands should not use PHP's *exit()* or *die()* method but rather let FLOW3's bootstrap perform a clean shutdown of the framework.
+Commands should not use PHP's *exit()* or *die()* method but rather let TYPO3 Flow's bootstrap perform a clean shutdown of the framework.
 The base *CommandController* provides two API methods for initiating a shutdown and optionally passing an exit code to the console:

-* *quit($exitCode)* stops execution right after this command, performs a clean shutdown of FLOW3.
+* *quit($exitCode)* stops execution right after this command, performs a clean shutdown of TYPO3 Flow.
-* *sendAndExit($exitCode)* sends any output buffered in the *Response* object and exits immediately, without shutting down FLOW3.
+* *sendAndExit($exitCode)* sends any output buffered in the *Response* object and exits immediately, without shutting down TYPO3 Flow.

-The *quit()* method is the recommended way to exit FLOW3.
-The other command, *sendAndExit()*, is reserved for special cases where FLOW3 is not stable enough to continue even with the shutdown procedure.
-An example for such a case is the *typo3.flow3:cache:flush* command which removes all cache entries which requires an immediate exit because FLOW3 relies on caches being intact.
+The *quit()* method is the recommended way to exit TYPO3 Flow.
+The other command, *sendAndExit()*, is reserved for special cases where TYPO3 Flow is not stable enough to continue even with the shutdown procedure.
+An example for such a case is the *typo3.flow:cache:flush* command which removes all cache entries which requires an immediate exit because TYPO3 Flow relies on caches being intact.

 .. _msysGit: http://msysgit.github.com